Franklin Institute: Traveling exhibits

 During the King Tut exhibit, the front steps were decorated with an image of King Tut's face.

-In the past, the Science Center has hosted many traveling exhibits including Storms, Titanic, Grossology, Body Worlds, Darwin, and Robots.
+In the past, the Science Center has hosted many traveling exhibits including Storms, Titanic, Grossology, Body Worlds, Body Worlds: Animal Inside Out, Darwin, and Robots.
 In the summer of 2007, the Franklin Institute hosted Tutankhamun and The Golden Age of The Pharaohs, in the Mandell Center of the Franklin Institute Science Museum.
 The exhibit began its United States Tour in Los Angeles, and went to Fort Lauderdale, and Chicago, before coming to Philadelphia for its final American appearance.
 When the exhibit left Philadelphia on September 30, 2007, it traveled to London.

 This exhibit was nearly twice the size of the original Tutankhamun exhibit of the 1970s, and contained 50 objects directly from Tut's tomb, as well as nearly 70 object from the tombs of his ancestors in The Valley of the Kings.
 The show also featured a CAT Scan that revealed what the Boy King may have looked like.

 The Franklin Institute is a member of the Association of Science and Technology Centers (ASTC) and the American Alliance of Museums (AAM).

 The Franklin Institute is also a member of the Science Museum Exhibit Collaborative with the Fort Worth Museum of Science & History; the Museum of Science, Boston; COSI Columbus, formerly known as the Center of Science and Industry in Columbus, Ohio; OMSI in Portland, Oregon; the Science Museum of Minnesota in Saint Paul, Minnesota; and the California Science Center, formerly the California Museum of Science & Industry, in Los Angeles.

-In July 2025, Comcast NBCUniversal and Universal Destinations & Experiences announced that a new interactive experience would open at The Franklin Institute from February 14 to September 7, 2026.
-The exhibition will span 18,000 square feet and feature eight themed galleries, 25 interactive experiences, and over 100 original artefacts.
+In July 2025, Comcast NBCUniversal and Universal Destinations & Experiences announced that an interactive experience would open at The Franklin Institute from February 14 to September 7, 2026.
+The exhibition spans 18,000 square feet and feature eight themed galleries, 25 interactive experiences, and over 100 original artefacts.